Wii Fit: Reception

+Sales

-SalesWii Fit sold over a quarter of a million copies in its first week, and, despite not being released outside Japan, one million copies of Wii Fit had been sold by January 6, 2008, after being released on December 1, 2007.
+Wii Fit sold over a quarter of a million copies in its first week, and, despite not being released outside Japan, one million copies of Wii Fit had been sold by January 6, 2008, after being released on December 1, 2007.
 As of January 4, 2009, it had sold 3,125,000 copies in Japan.
 In Japan it was also the third best-selling game and the best-selling Wii game of 2008, selling 2,149,131 in that year.

 Prior to release, consumer reaction was also positive in the United Kingdom, with some retailers having to stop taking pre-orders due to its increasing popularity.
 Reports in the United Kingdom state that the Wii Fit launch had seen queues form nationwide.
 Retailer Woolworths said that the game was selling 90 copies per minute.
 Nintendo UK said that in April 2008 that it was working hard to ensure that enough stock was available.
 In its first week of release, Wii Fit was the best-selling video game in the week, topping the all-format chart.
 Despite the game being sold at a higher price than average (£70, compared to an average of £35–40) it became the UK's sixth fastest selling console title according to Chart-Track/ELSPA and made over £16 million in sales.

 During the week beginning May 19, 2008, Wii Fit's sales in the UK fell from second in the all-formats chart to dropping out of the top 40 altogether, believed to be caused by Wii Fit being completely sold out.